 Did your company utilize television, radio or print ads to communicate with your customers this year?
 Submit your original TV, radio (cannot be more than 60 seconds in length), print, billboard ads, and tell us how and why this exposure yielded positive results for your business.
 All entries in this category must have been broadcasted or published.
-Videos that were created for online platforms should be submitted in category #1.
+Videos that were created for social media platforms, such as YouTube, should be submitted in category #1.

 Grand Opening or Remodel

-Were you able to pull off a grand opening or remodel during these extraordinary times?
-Enter to boast about this incredible feat in this category.
+Have you held a grand opening or remodel?
+Enter this category to boast about this incredible feat.
 Any form of media is accepted, as long as marketing submissions support a store opening or remodel announcement.

 Local, Specialty or Emerging Products

 What new and exciting products are you merchandising in your store?
-Tell us how you’re engaging shoppers through creative merchandising set-ups, virtual demonstrations, recipes, partnerships and more to introduce local, specialty or emerging products to your customers.
+Tell us how you’re engaging shoppers through creative merchandising set-ups, demonstrations, recipes, partnerships and more to introduce local, specialty or emerging products to your customers.
 Did you work with new suppliers or collaborate with other vendors to satisfy emerging demands from your customers?

-Just about everything in the grocery store changed this year, including what happened in the center aisles.
+Just about everything in the grocery store has changed over the past year, including what happened in the center aisles.
 This category takes a closer look at excellence in merchandising in center store, frozen, general merchandise, beauty or healthy living products.
 Submissions should feature concepts and/or display visuals, including those that were virtual, that created excitement in any of these departments.
 Entries should specifically explain how merchandising efforts responded to the shifting consumer trends during the pandemic (includes all edible and non-edible consumer packaged goods).